saintsal/source.institute/docs/collaboration/decentralised-agile.md

 Our goal here is to drive more rounded and meaningful research and development by placing Source in [Pasteur's Quadrant](https://en.wikipedia.org/wiki/Pasteur%27s_quadrant) - where both basic and applied research in peer learning are relevant.

 ## Communication
 Protecting our way of working, and respecting each others' time both come down to the every day choices we make about communication channels.

 In a nutshell, Source uses asynchronous communication for group discussions, voice chat for 1:1 conversations (only when needed) and text chat is optional and for random/social stuff only.

+Our communication culture is similar to Basecamp, and [communication guide](https://basecamp.com/guides/how-we-communicate) is worth a read to understand the ethos.
+But let's get practical here.

 The forum is for *all* discussions :